Chewbacca actor Peter Mayhew dies aged 74

 “He left us the evening of April 30, 2019 with his family by his side in his North Texas home.”

-He is survived by his wife, Angie, and the couple’s three children.
+He became a naturalised US citizen in 2005 and is survived by his wife, Angie, and his three children.

 Advertising